 8. Grow professionally.

 There are likely things you didn’t do so well last time.
-Perhaps you committed one or more of these teach abroad fails, but now’s your chance to redeem yourself, to learn from your mistakes and grow as a teacher.
+Perhaps you committed one or more teach abroad fails, but now’s your chance to redeem yourself, to learn from your mistakes and grow as a teacher.
 The improvements you make, and the more comfortable you become with commandeering a classroom, the better the experience will be for everyone involved (students, staff and yourself).

 9. Grow personally.